markgatland/py8080/README.md

 * Simulated colour strips from the TV/Midway versions of Space Invaders
 * Simulated audio from Space Invaders
 * Resizable window that maintains aspect ratio
-* Print method for use with CPUDIAG test (be sure to load this in starting at memory location `0x100`)
+* Print method for use with CPUDIAG test and other CP/M software
 * Implemented remaining instructions and fixed errors
-* Added memory maps for three games, so ROM files (eg. invaders.h, invaders.g) don't need to be concatenated
+* Added memory maps for three games, so ROM files (invaders.h, invaders.g etc) don't need to be concatenated

 ### Notes